-Depression after pregnancy is actually more common than many women realize and it can be trickier to tackle than situational depression because our hormones are out of our control.
+Hormonal shifts that occur postpartum have been linked to several conditions, including postpartum depression.
+Depression after pregnancy is actually more common than many women realize, and it can be trickier to tackle than situational depression because our hormones are out of our control.
 While there are several postpartum hormonal changes that occur, there are a couple in particular that can really affect how we feel:

-You may know prolactin as the hormone mostly responsible for milk production, though its effects aren’t usually felt until after giving birth (when your increased progesterone, which counters the effects of elevated prolactin, sharply declines).
+Prolactin: You may know prolactin as the hormone mostly responsible for milk production, though its effects aren’t usually felt until after giving birth (when your increased progesterone, which counters the effects of elevated prolactin, sharply declines).
 What many don’t realize is that prolactin is also known to affect dopamine, which gives us feelings of euphoria and happiness.
-As a result, prolactin can sometimes be the reason behind moodiness, low energy levels, and slowed metabolism after your baby’s birth.
+As a result, prolactin can sometimes be an underlying cause behind moodiness, low energy levels, and slowed metabolism after your baby’s birth.

-This means that you are likely still experiencing postpartum hormonal changes - even months after your baby's birth.
-As a result, everything that you may have been feeling lately is probably still influenced by these hormonal shifts.
-Prolactin levels typically begin to drop around the 4 – 6-month mark, which is also associated with a natural decrease in breast milk production during this time.
-If you have been overwhelmed lately, just remember:
+All of this means that you are likely still experiencing postpartum hormonal changes - even months after your baby's birth.
+As a result, everything you may have been feeling lately is probably still influenced by these hormonal shifts.
+Prolactin levels typically begin to drop around the 4 to 6-month mark, which is also associated with a natural decrease in breast milk production during this time.
+If you have been feeling overwhelmed lately, just remember:

 You don't have to hold yourself back.
-Cry if you feel like crying, but be sure to communicate with those close to you in a healthy, intentional way about how you're feeling.
+Cry if you feel like crying, but be sure to communicate with those close to you in a healthy, intentional way about how you're feeling and what you are experiencing.
 Reaching out to others during this time is critical and can be a tremendous help.
-Sometimes simply talking things through and making an effort not to dwell or get lost in negative emotions can help feel as though a weight has been lifted from your shoulders.
+Sometimes simply talking things through and trying not to dwell or get lost in negative emotions can help you feel as though a weight has been lifted from your shoulders.

-It's okay to accept help and assistance from those who offer, whether it's a family member volunteering to baby-sit so you can have an afternoon to yourself, a friend running an errand for supplies or household items, or your partner completing the weekend chores.
-You don't have to do it all and leaning on your support system can lessen feelings of stress while giving you some well-deserved rest.
+It's okay to accept help.
+Whether it's a family member volunteering to babysit so you can have an afternoon to yourself, a friend running an errand for supplies or household items, or your partner completing the weekend chores, you can accept assistance when it's offered.
+You don't have to do it all, and leaning on your support system can lessen feelings of stress while giving you some well-deserved rest.
 CafeMom is a great online resource with a wide range of groups centered around nearly every mom-centric topic.
 Their advice groups and Depression Support Center can be especially helpful during a tough time.

-It's important to know how your hormones change after birth, Mama, so you can better understand your body during this special time.
-If you or your family have a history of depression, you may be at a higher risk for developing postpartum depression.
-Talk to your doctor right away if these feelings are strong, stay with you throughout the day, linger for several weeks and/or are preventing you from taking proper care of yourself or your baby.
-Without a treatment plan from your healthcare provider, postpartum depression can worsen so it's important to be open and honest during your follow-up appointments.
-It’s okay – 13% of pregnant women and new mothers experience depression, so you are not alone.
+It's important to know how your hormones change after birth, mama, so you can better understand your body during this unique time.
+If you or your family have a history of depression, you may be at a higher risk of developing postpartum depression.
+Talk to your doctor right away if these feelings are strong, stay with you throughout the day, linger for several weeks, and/or are preventing you from taking proper care of yourself or your baby.
+Without a treatment plan from your healthcare provider, postpartum depression can worsen, so it's essential to be open and honest during your follow-up appointments.
+What you are experiencing is not unusual - In fact, 13% of pregnant women and new mothers experience depression, so you are not alone.
 Reaching out if you may be struggling just means that you're a concerned mama!